Current Volunteer Opportunities for Community Volunteers

-Patient/Family Advisors are volunteers at Duke University Health System who provide the patient and family (consumer) perspective on patient care initiatives, projects, programs, and facilities that impact the patient and family experience at Duke University Health System.
-Their key responsibilities include attending regular patient/family advisory council meetings, participating in topic-specific focus consumer groups, reviewing patient and family educational and marketing materials, providing feedback on new building design, and way-finding, providing patient stories at orientation sessions for new employees, participating on committees to provide the consumer voice and performing similar activities as needed/directed.
-Input received from Patient/Family Advisors has led to improved processes and procedures, strong engagement of patients and families and therefore, a better patient and family healthcare experience.
-Patient/Family Advisors commit to terms as defined by the LPAC charter.
-This term may be renewable for a second term.
+Patient and Family Advisors are volunteers at Duke University Health System who provide the patient and family (consumer) perspective on patient care initiatives, projects, programs, and facilities that impact the patient and family experience at Duke University Health System.
+Key responsibilities include, but are not limited to: attending regular patient/family advisory council meetings, participating in topic-specific focus consumer groups, reviewing patient and family educational and marketing materials, providing feedback on building design and improvements, way-finding technology, participating on committees to provide the consumer voice, and performing similar activities as needed/directed.
+Input received from Patient/Family Advisors has led to improved co-designed processes and procedures, strong engagement of patients and families, and therefore, a better patient and family health care experience.
+Opportunities are available at Duke University Hospital, Duke Regional Hospital, Duke Raleigh Hospital, as well as Duke Primary Clinics and Specialty Services.

 Requirements and Qualifications:

 - Must volunteer at least 2 hours per month.
-(Volunteer opportunities may take place on any day of the week, weekdays, evenings, or weekends - please specify your preference.)
+(Volunteer opportunities may take place on any day of the week, weekdays, evenings, or weekends)

 Patient Experience Volunteers

 The Patient Experience volunteer is responsible for providing support services, of a non-clinical nature, to nursing unit staff to enhance patient care.
 Volunteers would be responsible for engaging with patients explaining welcome letter, answering call bells, assisting with phone calls, play games, write letters, request art kits and musicians and provide various resources.
 Volunteers will be trained and placed on a specific unit.